connet-dev/connet/README.md

-control-addr = "localhost:19189" # the control server address to connect to, defaults to localhost:19189 control-cas-file = "path/to/ca/file.pem" # the public certificate root of the control server, no default, required when using self-signed certs
+control-addr = "localhost:19189" # the control server address to connect to, defaults to localhost:19189 control-cas-file = "path/to/ca/file.pem" # the public certificate root of the control server, no default, required when using self-signed certs control-name = "localhost" # control server name (UDP/QUIC, host), when connecting via IP and certificate includes only domains (defaults to the host in 'server-addr')

 default-handshake-timeout = "50s" # quic handshake idle timeout, when there is a high latency to connect (defaults to 5s)